Mariagrazia Dotoli: Career

-Editorial Activities
+Editorial activities

-She is Senior Editor, for the term 2021-2025, of the international journal IEEE Transactions on Automation Science and Engineering;
+She has been senior editor of the international journal IEEE Transactions on Automation Science and Engineering for the term 2021–2025;

-she has been an Associate Editor of the international journals IEEE Transactions on Systems Man and Cybernetics, IEEE Transactions on Control Systems Technology, and IEEE Robotics and Automation Letters.
+she has been an associate editor of the international journals IEEE Transactions on Systems Man and Cybernetics, IEEE Transactions on Control Systems Technology, and IEEE Robotics and Automation Letters.

-From 2016 to 2020 she was Editor-in-chief of the international newsletter IEEE Systems Man and Cybernetics Society eNewsletter.
+From 2016 to 2020 she was editor-in-chief of the international newsletter IEEE Systems Man and Cybernetics Society eNewsletter.